This is the most complete guide that shows you how to start a blog on the WordPress platform.

 Building your blog on WordPress + Web Hosting is Essential:

-- You need to own the product you build (you really don’t using other platforms)
+- You need to own the product you build (you don’t if you use other blogging platforms)

 - Performance (page speed) is way better and can be upgraded as you grow